azizul96/event-management-09/questions_and_answers.md

 #### Answer: ?

 <i>in this case we'll get 12 as string ,
-the result will be a string containing the number and the string concatenated together.</i>
+the result will be a string containing the number and the string concatenated together.
+ So, the result of the sum(1, "2") call will be the string "12"</i>

 </p>
 </details>